cloudflare/cloudflare-docs/content/workers/testing/vitest/configuration.md

 # Configuration

-The Workers Vitest pool provides additional configuration on top of Vitest's usual options.
+The Workers Vitest integration provides additional configuration on top of Vitest's usual options.
 All configuration exists under the `poolOptions.workers` key.
 The `defineWorkersPoolOptions()` function from the `@cloudflare/vitest-pool-workers/config` module can optionally be used for type checking and completions.
 An example configuration would be: